Bubblin-Superbooks/we/interim/prepared.markdown

 I closed my eyes and sat down on the steps which led upward to the Machine.
 I must have been running hard, for my face was wet.
 From somewhere far away cries were coming.
 But nobody heard them; nobody heard me crying: "Save me from it—save me!"

-If only I had a mother as the ancients had—my mother, mine, for whom I should be not the Builder of the Integral,

- and not D-53o, not a molecule of the United State, but merely a living human piece, a piece of herself, a trampled, smothered, cast-off piec…  And though I were driving the nails into the cross, or being nailed to it

-(perhaps it is the same), she would hear what no one else could hear, her old, grown-together, wrinkled lips RECORD THIRTY-SEVEN Infusorian Doomsday Her Room This morning while we were in the refectory my neighbor to my left whispered to me in a frightened tone:
+If only I had a mother as the ancients had—my mother, mine, for whom I should be not the Builder of the Integral, and not D-53o, not a molecule of the United State, but merely a living human piece, a piece of herself, a trampled, smothered, cast-off piec…  And though I were driving the nails into the cross, or being nailed to it (perhaps it is the same), she would hear what no one else could hear, her old, grown-together, wrinkled lips RECORD THIRTY-SEVEN Infusorian Doomsday Her Room This morning while we were in the refectory my neighbor to my left whispered to me in a frightened tone:

 "But why don't you eat?
 Don't you see, they are looking at you!"

 I had to pluck up all my strength to show a smile.
 I felt it—like a crack in my face; I smiled, and the borders of the crack drew apart wider and wider; it was quite painful.

 And then: no sooner had I lifted the small cube of paste upon my fork, than the fork jerked from my hand and tinkled against the plate.
-And at once the tables, the walls, the plates, even the air, trembled and rang; outside, too, an enormous, iron, round roar reaching the sky—

-f l oating over heads and houses, it died away in the distance in small, hardly perceptible circles like those upon water.
+And at once the tables, the walls, the plates, even the air, trembled and rang; outside, too, an enormous, iron, round roar reaching the sky—floating over heads and houses, it died away in the distance in small, hardly perceptible circles like those upon water.

 I saw faces instantaneously grow faded and bleached; I saw mouths filled with food suddenly motionless, and forks hanging in air.
-Then everything became confused, jumped off the centuries-old tracks; everybody jumped

- up from his place (without singing the Hymn!) and confusedly, in disorder, hastily finishing chewing, choking, grasping one another They were asking: "What?
+Then everything became confused, jumped off the centuries-old tracks; everybody jumped up from his place (without singing the Hymn!) and confusedly, in disorder, hastily finishing chewing, choking, grasping one another They were asking: "What?
 What happened?
 What… " And the disorderly fragments of the Machine, which was once perfect and great, fell down in all directions—down the elevators, down the stairs Stamping of fee…  Pieces of words like pieces of torn letters carried by the wind. .

 The same outpour from the neighboring houses.
 A minute later the avenue seemed like a drop of water seen under a microscope: the infusoria locked up in the transparent, glass-like drop of water were tossing around, from side to side, up and down.

 "Ah!"
 Someone's triumphant voice.
 I saw the back of a neck, and a finger pointing to the sky.
 I remember very distinctly a yellowish-pinkish nail, and under the nail a crescent crawling out as if from under the horizon.
 Th… ger was like a compass; all eyes were raised to the sky.

 There, running away from invisible pursuit, masses of cloud were rushing upon each other; colored by the clouds, the aeros of the Guardians were floating with their tube-like antennae.
-And farther to the west—something like
+And farther to the west—something like.

-.
 At first nobody could understand what it was, even I, who knew (unfortunately) more than the others.
 It was like a great hive of black aeros swarming somewhere at an extraordinary height—they looked like hardly noticeable, swiftly moving point…  Nearer and neare…  Hoarse, guttural sounds began to reach the earth, and finally we saw birds just over our heads!
 They filled the sky with their sharp, black, descending triangles.
 The furious wind drove them down, and they began to land on the cupolas, on the roofs, poles, and balconies.

 "Ah—ah!" and the triumphant back of the neck turned; again I saw that man with the protruding forehead, but it seemed that the name, so to speak, was all that was left of him: he seemed to have crawled out from under his forehead, and on his face, around the eyes and lips, RECORD THIRTY-SEVEN bunches of rays were growing.
 Through the noise of the wind and the wings and the cawing he cried to me:

 "Do you realize?
 Do you realize!
 They have blown up the Wall!
 The Wall has been blown up!
 Do you understand?"

 Somewhere in the background figures with their heads drawn in were hastily rushing by and into the houses.
-In the middle of the pavements was a mass of those who had already been operated upon; they moved toward the west

-… airy bunches of rays around the lips and eye…
+In the middle of the pavements was a mass of those who had already been operated upon; they moved toward the west… airy bunches of rays around the lips and eye…

 I grasped his hands: